How to Start Genius Hour in Your Classroom

-When it comes to personalized learning in the classroom, no single thing has been as powerful as Genius Hour for my students.
+When it comes to personalized learning in the classroom, no single thing is as powerful as Genius Hour for my students.
+Learn how to start Genius Hour in your own classroom.

-Genius Hour has its early foundations at companies like Google which gave their employees 20 percent of their work week to study and implement innovative ideas that would better the company.
-Ideas like Gmail, Google News, and Adsense were born from this time.
+Genius Hour has its early foundations at companies like Google, which gave their employees 20 percent of their work week to study and implement innovative ideas that would better the company.
+Gmail, Google News, and Adsense are “20% time” ideas.

 It’s not a bad model for teachers to emulate, either.